C2SP/C2SP/tlog-checkpoint.md

 The log’s key name in its signature line SHOULD match the origin line.

-Logs SHOULD use Ed25519 signatures to sign the checkpoint, but MAY use any note signature algorithm based on the ecosystem they operates in.
+Logs SHOULD use Ed25519 signatures to sign the checkpoint, but MAY use any note signature algorithm based on the ecosystem they operate in.

 According to the note specification, clients MUST ignore unknown signatures.
 This enables, for example, log key rotation, or witness cosigning.